1919kiran/HealthcareManagmentSystem/README.md

   * Selecting a doctor based on their specializtion and rating
   * Tracking personal info(for both patients and doctors)
   * Access to previous medical records

-The front-end of this application is designed using Swings in Java, while the back-end database in maintained using Oracle 11g.

-v 1.0

-  *source

-v 1.1

-  * registration using OTP